envoyson/student-record-info/README.md

 💡 Passionate about solving business problems through clean data and intuitive dashboards.

 This is my portfolio website

-📝 Summary
+📝 Summary.
-This project demonstrates the ability to clean, analyze, and present student data in a visually appealing and data-driven way.
+This project demonstrates the ability to clean, analyze, and present remor student data in a visually appealing and data-driven way.
 Ideal for school management, education stakeholders, and data analysts looking to build dashboards with impact.